hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    :Menu:      :menuselection:`Channel --> Un-Bake Curve`

-Unbaking a curve replaces the baked curve with an unbaked curve, adding the ability to edit it.
+Unbaking a curve replaces the baked curve with keyframes, adding the ability to edit it.
+It will not recreate the curve as it was before, instead it will place 1 key at every frame.

 .. _bpy.ops.graph.sound_bake: